alex-paynedwyer/single-molecule-tools-alpd/README.md

 - Put the folder in your Matlab path and unzip if necessary
 - Make sure all code is added to the Matlab path using ‘Set path’

+## Data structure

+The image sequence files must be organised in a nested folder hierarchy: DATASET/DATE/SAMPLE/FIELD/IMAGES, i.e. in the format "\*/2YYY-MM-DD/sample\*/field\*/\*.tif"

 ## Segmentation

 Various functions for segmenting cells.
 All use connected areas to create masks for distinct objects.
 The analysis code only